psiberx/cp2077-respector/README.md

 ![Quick Tweaks Corpo Set](https://siberx.dev/cp2077-respector/respector-100-9-qt-corpo-set.png)

-For clothing items there is an extra option to get the max mod slots.
+For clothing items there is an extra option to always get the max mod slots.

 ### Configuration